Source: World Bank for GDP data. Various sources for logistics costs.

 - Regulations and taxation.
 The level of constraints the transport sector is subject to, such as environmental regulations, as well as its taxation level.

-There is a ‘logistics costs funnel’ that converge as the economy develops towards lower logistics costs.
+There is a convergence as the economy develops towards lower logistics costs.
 Low levels of economic development are associated with a high variation of logistics costs among countries, while this share narrows at higher levels of economic development.
 This is mainly attributable to a diversity of infrastructure conditions as well as different roles assumed by the primary and secondary sectors.
 Despite a high GDP per capita, Australia has a higher share of logistics costs than comparable countries because of the importance of mining in the economy.